MIDI controller: Auxiliary controllers

-Software synthesizers offer great power and versatility, but some players feel that division of attention between a MIDI keyboard and a computer keyboard and mouse robs some of the immediacy from the playing experience.
-Devices dedicated to real-time MIDI control provide an ergonomic benefit and can provide a greater sense of connection with the instrument than can an interface that is accessed through a mouse and computer keyboard.
+Software synthesizers offer great power and versatility, but some players argue that division of attention between a MIDI keyboard and a computer keyboard and mouse robs some of the immediacy of the playing experience.
+Devices dedicated to real-time MIDI control provide an ergonomic benefit and can provide a sense of connection with the instrument that an interface that is accessed through a mouse and computer keyboard may not for keyboardists.

 Controllers may be general-purpose devices that are designed to work with a variety of equipment, or they may be designed to work with a specific piece of software.
-Examples of the latter include Akai's APC40 controller or Nakedboards MC-8 for Ableton Live, and Korg's MS-20ic controller which is a reproduction of their MS-20 analog synthesizer.
+Examples of the latter include Akai's APC40 controller or Nakedboards MC-8 for Ableton Live, and Korg's MS-20ic controller, which is a reproduction of their MS-20 analog synthesizer.
 The MS-20ic controller includes patch cables that can be used to control signal routing in their virtual reproduction of the MS-20 synthesizer and can also control third-party devices.